clirdlf/ndsa.org/publications.md

 layout: page
 permalink: /publications/
 ---
 This is a non-exclusive list of recent NDSA reports, survey outcomes, and articles.
-See our [overview of activities](/activities/) for more, and don't miss the latest NDSA [National Agenda for Digital Stewardship](/national-agenda/).
+See our [overview of meetings and events](/meetings-and-events/) for more, and don't miss the latest NDSA [National Agenda for Digital Stewardship](/national-agenda/).

 ## Selected Reports